AlexS4v/PiwaBot/index.md

-## PiwaBot
+## Introduction

-It is a discord bot, made by players for players, that provides many commands for the game osu!
+PiwaBot is a discord bot, made by players for players, that provides many commands for the game osu!
 Our project is not affiliated with [**ppy**](https://ppy.sh).
-Currently PiwaBot is running on a low cost server, but in the future, if it'll be necessary, we'll try to expand our infrastructure.
+Currently, it's running on a low cost server, but in the future, if it'll be necessary, we'll try to expand our infrastructure.

 It is written in C# for the framework .Net Core, using a custom Discord API wrapper and other external libraries:
 * [OppaiSharp](https://github.com/HoLLy-HaCKeR/OppaiSharp)